Ethical Hacking is the act of penetrating systems and networks to find out the threats in those systems.

 Coming to its methodology, ethical hackers use the same methods and tools as used by malicious (black hat) hackers, after the permission of an authorized person.
 Whereas on the other hand, evil hackers use the methods in disgracing and illegal ways.

 What is an Ethical Hacker?

-Mostly an Ethical Hacker is coined as ‘White Hat Hacker.’
-An ethical hacker is information security, computer, and networking expert who systematically attempts to infiltrate computer systems, applications, networks, and other computer resources with the permission of its owners.
+Mostly an Ethical Hacker is coined as a ‘White Hat Hacker.’
+An ethical hacker is an information security, computer, and networking expert who systematically attempts to infiltrate computer systems, applications, networks, and other computer resources with the permission of their owners.

 The purpose of an ethical hacker is to evaluate the security and identify the vulnerabilities in the system which are exploitable, in systems infrastructure and networks.
 It is to determine whether unauthorized access or other malicious activities are possible.

 Following Methodology is adapted by White Hat hackers for Ethical Hacking:

 Phase 1 – Reconnaissance

 This is a set of techniques like footprinting, scanning, and enumeration along with processes used to discover and find information about the target system.
 An ethical hacker during reconnaissance attempts to gather as much information about a target system as possible.
 They follow a seven-step process as listed below: